bigstepdenmark/HackerNews/README.md

 ##### B. Scope of the system
 The scope of the system is making sure that we have all the requirements done and implemented, and also to make sure that it is a clone of the current system.
 We will also need a database, for where there can be stored data.

-There will also be an API where a user can use the API to post whatever storie the user wants to post.
+There will also be an API where a user can use the API to post whatever stories the user wants to post.
 A server is needed where the database and the API will be located, so the public can access it.

 We have an idea about, that there will an _buffer mechanism_ between our system and the simulator, the reason for that is if the system we have build goes down for some reason and there some sort of transaction going with some important data then that can be stored, and as soon as the system has the right state the transaction will be successful.